-Most experts agree that good results can be obtained with reconstruction when the cancer surgeon and the plastic surgeon plan the surgeries together [121; 125].
+Most experts agree that good results can be obtained with reconstruction when the cancer surgeon and the plastic surgeon plan the surgeries together [119; 123].
 In some instances, the reconstruction may be done simultaneously with the mastectomy, with the two surgeons working in concert.
 However, immediate reconstruction is not possible for some women.
 Women with advanced cancer, who will need further procedures, may be advised to postpone reconstruction because of its potential to interfere with treatment.
-Those undergoing radiation may not be good candidates for reconstruction if they have any damage to the skin [121; 125].
+Those undergoing radiation may not be good candidates for reconstruction if they have any damage to the skin [119; 123].

 Some women who are eligible for immediate reconstruction may delay the procedure to give themselves time to recover from the mastectomy and ensure that the cancer is gone.
 Some of these women may not want to go through another surgery and do not elect to have the reconstruction.
 Delaying the procedure gives women time to think about the decision, decreases time under anesthesia, and decreases stress on the body during the mastectomy.
 A mastectomy alone takes about 1.5 to 3 hours.

 Reconstruction with saline implants adds another 1.5 hours.
-A TRAM procedure takes four to eight hours, depending on the type [126].
+A TRAM procedure takes four to eight hours, depending on the type [124].

 Reconstruction is a serious procedure, and some women find it difficult to make decisions about it when already dealing with the life-and-death questions regarding their cancer treatment.
 Women should decide if they want reconstruction in the immediate future, at a later date, or not at all.
-If they elect to have reconstruction, they should decide which procedure is best for them [125].
+If they elect to have reconstruction, they should decide which procedure is best for them [123].
 A thorough psychosocial assessment of the woman's feelings about reconstruction should also be completed.
 It is important that the woman feel confident and comfortable with herself, with or without reconstruction.
 The breast can have a strong impact on body image, sexual attractiveness, and intimacy.

 For any woman with breast cancer, with or without reconstruction, rigorous follow-up is needed.
 The importance of educating the patient and family on the significance of follow-up diagnostic tests and visits cannot be overstated.
 The woman should perform monthly breast exams, and clinical breast exams with the oncologist or surgeon should be done.
-Yearly mammograms, or more frequently as deemed necessary, should be completed.
-These women should be screened carefully for recurrence [127].
+Yearly mammograms are generally not deemed necessary; however, if an area of concern is found during a physical examination, a diagnostic mammogram may be done.
+These women should be screened carefully for recurrence [125].